sap-tutorials/Tutorials/tutorials/hcpps-sapui5-ps-dataset-register/hcpps-sapui5-ps-dataset-register.md

 The controller will contain a function where:

-  - we process the call to the "Register Dataset" SAP Cloud Platform predictive services and return the dataset identifier along with the dataset description.
+  - we process the call to the "Register Dataset" SAP Cloud for predictive services and return the dataset identifier along with the dataset description.

 Create a new directory structure for **`webapp\controller\dataset`** either using the "File" menu or using the right click menu.